IIIF-Commons/docs-old/tutorial/dependencies.md

 # Dependencies

-You'll often want to lean on other libraries like jQuery or lodash to make your life easier.
+We made a conscious effort to allow as much flexibility as possible when creating components.
+We don't subscribe to any particular framework, however, many components are built assuming jQuery, jsViews (for templating), and Redux (for state management).
+You can include these outside of your "bundled" component as other components will use them and we can cut down on bundling redundant code.

-Let's go ahead and add paper.js as a dependency:
+However, for this particular component, we will want to use a third-party library that already handles the complexities of SVG drawing functions.
+Why reinvent the wheel?
+Let's go ahead and add Paper.js, a vector graphics scripting framework, as a svg-draw-component dependency:

 `npm install paper --save`